 Who would have thought Canada has a “surfing capital”?
 Well, that’s Tofino.

-Tofino is a seaside boho-chic town on the western coast of Vancouver Island, where locals and visitors alike are surf crazy.
+Tofino is a seaside boho-chic town on the west coast of Vancouver Island, where locals and visitors alike are surf crazy.

 Hiking rainforest trails to mystical beaches in nearby Pacific Rim National Park is also popular.